discord-haskell/discord-haskell/README.md

 [Gateway Events](https://discordapp.com/developers/docs/topics/gateway#commands-and-events-gateway-events)
 provide the other source of info, using `nextEvent` and `sendCommand`.
 Use `:info` to explore `Event` and `GatewaySendable` ADTs.

-7 Add this library to your dependencies. discord-haskell is on hackage with strict version bounds to stackage lts-12.10.
+7 Add this library to your dependencies. discord-haskell is on hackage, open an issue if the dependencies are too strict and you can't add it to your project..
 You can also use the github repo.

 ```
 # in stack.yaml (if using stack)